mastodon-sc/mastodon-deep-lineage/README.md

 ## Export Spot Count

-* Writes all timepoints and the number of spots of each timepoint to comma separated file.
+* Writes all timepoints and the number of spots of each timepoint to a comma separated file.
   * The file will be overwritten if it already exists.
   * The file will be created if it does not exist.
   * The format is: "timepoint", "number of spots".